lawnjelly/smoothing-addon/README.md

-# smoothing-addon v 1.0.0
+# smoothing-addon v 1.0.1
-Fixed timestep interpolation gdscript addon for Godot 3.2
+Fixed timestep interpolation gdscript addon for Godot 3.2 (and later versions)

 If you were wondering how to use that new function `Engine.get_physics_interpolation_fraction()` in 3.2, feel free to use this as is, or to get ideas from for your own version.